 At least quarterly, the Treasurer shall review the payments made to the Executive Director (including salary, benefits, credit card charges, and reimbursements).
-The Associate Director of Finance prepares a quarterly report for the Treasurer to review and sign.
+The Budget and Finance Manager prepares a quarterly report for the Treasurer to review and sign.

 VI.
 CLE SPEAKERS/PROGRAM PARTICIPANTS EXPENSES